omatheuspimenta/SugarcaneTranscriptomics/README.md

 1. **The Goal:** Find new, unmapped RNA sequences in sugarcane that do not code for proteins, are longer than 200 (base pairs), and might be long non-coding RNAs (lncRNAs).
 2. **The Starting Point:** We start with data that has already been cleaned and aligned to a sugarcane reference genome (R570) using the `nf-core/rnaseq` pipeline.
 3. **The Output:** A `FASTA` file (`lncRNA_candidates.fa`) containing the actual sequences of our candidate lncRNAs, ready for downstream analysis.
+4. **lncRNA prediction:** Use 5 methods to predict lncRNA and get the consensus from the predictions.

 ---